triathao/H7-Readme-Generator/README.md

 ## Description
 ![License](https://img.shields.io/badge/license--blue.svg)

 This app uses Javascript, Node.js, and inquirer to generate README.md files.
-Click <a href="https://youtu.be/W7b0Gm-qKXw">here</a>for walkthrough.
+Click <a href="https://youtu.be/W7b0Gm-qKXw">here</a> for walkthrough.
 ## Table of content
 undefined